Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/ARCHITECTURE.md

 The codebase is organized into logical directories to maintain separation of concerns:

 - `components/`: Contains all reusable React components.
 This is the primary building block of the UI.
+- `config/`: Home to the core configuration logic, most importantly `industryConfigs.ts`, which defines the AI personas.
-- `services/`: Handles external API communication, abstracting the data-fetching logic from the components. `geminiService.ts` and `proposalService.ts` are the key files here.
+- `services/`: Handles external API communication and business logic, abstracting it from the UI.
 - `hooks/`: Stores custom React hooks.
 - `types.ts`: A central location for all TypeScript type definitions, ensuring data consistency across the application.

 ## 4. State Management

-For the MVP, we have adopted a localized state management approach using **React Hooks** (`useState`, `useCallback`, `useMemo`, `useEffect`).
+For the MVP, we have adopted a localized state management approach using **React Hooks** (`useState`, `useCallback`) and **Browser `localStorage`** for persistence.

-- **Why this approach?**: It avoids the overhead and complexity of a global state management library (like Redux or Zustand) which is not necessary for the current scale of the application.
+- **Why this approach?**: It avoids the overhead of a global state library (like Redux) which is not necessary for the current scale. `localStorage` provides simple, effective persistence for user configurations.
-- **State Location**: The primary application state (the list of `leads` and the `userProfile`) is lifted up to the main `App.tsx` component.
+- **Application State**: The primary application state (the list of `leads`) is managed in the main `App.tsx` component.
+- **Configuration State**: The active AI persona and all custom-created personas are managed by the helper functions in `config/industryConfigs.ts` and persisted in `localStorage`.
+This decouples the powerful configuration system from the component tree's state.
-- **Data Flow**: State and state-updating functions are passed down to child components as props.
-This follows a unidirectional data flow, making the application easier to reason about and debug.
+- **Data Flow**: State and state-updating functions are passed down to child components as props, following a unidirectional data flow.

 ## 5. Architectural Patterns

-### Robust Service Layer (`geminiService.ts`)
+### Two-Tier Service Layer

-The service layer is designed to be highly resilient.
-Instead of just making an API call, it's responsible for:
+The service layer is designed to be highly resilient and organized.
+It's split into two distinct levels:

-- **Error Handling**: Throwing a clear error if the required `API_KEY` is not configured.
-- **Prompt Engineering**: Crafting precise, dynamic instructions for the AI model, injecting the user-defined sales persona to tailor the analysis.
-- **Resilient Parsing**: Intelligently extracting a valid JSON object from the AI's response, even if it contains extraneous text.
-- **Response Validation**: Proactively checking if the AI's response is empty or blocked by safety filters, providing clear errors to the user.
-- **Data Integrity**: Validating the structure of the AI's response and providing fallbacks for critical missing data (e.g., calculating `estimatedAnnualROI` if it's not provided).
+1.  **High-Level: `configuredAnalysis.ts`**
+    - This is the **business logic** layer and the primary entry point for any analysis.
+    - It is responsible for retrieving the active `IndustryConfig` (persona).
+    - It dynamically constructs a detailed, highly-specific prompt for the AI by merging the company's details with the persona's system instructions, templates, and rules.
+    - It performs post-processing on the AI's results, such as re-calculating scores based on keywords, to ensure alignment with the persona's goals.

+2.  **Low-Level: `geminiService.ts`**
+    - This is the **API communication** layer.
+It acts as a robust, resilient wrapper around the Gemini API.
+    - It knows nothing about different personas; it simply accepts a prompt and a company's details.
+    - Its responsibilities include: checking for the `API_KEY`, making the raw API call, handling low-level errors, intelligently parsing JSON from the AI's potentially messy response, and validating the basic structure of the data.

+### Config-Driven UI

+The entire application's analysis capability is driven by the objects defined in `config/industryConfigs.ts`.
+This makes the platform highly extensible.
+Adding a new, complex analysis capability is as simple as defining a new `IndustryConfig` object, with no changes needed to the React components.

 ## 6. Data Flow Diagram (Conceptual)

-This diagram illustrates the primary workflow of analyzing a company and generating a lead.
+This diagram illustrates the primary workflow of analyzing a company.

 ```
 [User Interaction]        (In Discovery.tsx)